saltstack/salt/doc/topics/development/tests/unit.rst

 interaction between components in a sandboxed environment, unit testing focuses on the singular implementation of individual functions.

+Unit tests should be used specifically to test a function's logic.
+Unit tests rely on mocking external resources.

+While unit tests are good for ensuring consistent results, they are most useful when they do not require more than a few mocks.
+Effort should be made to mock as many external resources as possible.
+This effort is encouraged, but not required.
+Sometimes the isolation provided by completely mocking the external dependencies is not worth the effort of mocking those dependencies.

+In these cases, requiring an external library to be installed on the system before running the test file is a useful way to strike this balance.
+For example, the unit tests for the MySQL execution module require the presence of the MySQL python bindings on the system running the test file before proceeding to run the tests.

+Overly detailed mocking can also result in decreased test readability and brittleness as the tests are more likely to fail when the code or its dependencies legitimately change.
+In these cases, it is better to add dependencies to the test runner dependency state.

 Preparing to Write a Unit Test
 ==============================